Een Namiddag in de Zon

 But in the formerly peaceful Duck Republic something was going to happen.
 The time for loving.
 The season of courtships.
 The clash for reproduction.
 I was going to witness the noisiest (and nastiest) battle in Utrecht in the last four centuries.
 A real war fought in three dimensions: sky, land and water.
 Suddenly the Ivory Ducks started to yell, bark, cry or whatever.
 Then the Dominant Duck decided it was time for having heirs or perhaps he just wanted to take a multiple satisfaction.
 I don't know if contraception is tolerated among ducks, but I guess it is, considering they're from the Dutch branch.
 However, as a guest on the shore of the "Thalamus Pond" I couldn't escape.
 All around me excited and angry ducks were fighting for taking a part in that libertine party.
 They were using their immaculate wings to hit each other, furiously biting their donaldduckish tails with their sharp beaks.
 Or even worse.
 I prefer to censor some intimate details.

 Soon the fightings reached my neutral deckchair forcing me to an inglorious withdrawal trying to reach my bike.
 Yet those fucking quarreling ducks had surrounded my wheeled noble steed.
 It's time to confess it.
 I kicked two of them.
 But gently.
 You have my word of honor.
 I love animals.
 It was the only possible way to leave Thalamus Pond behind.
-Please don't tell this story to
+Please don't tell this story to anyone at Partij voor de Dieren (Party for the Animals).
+I feel remorse for what I did.

 No comments: